 D. It is the responsibility of the holder of a credential to be aware of and meet the requirements for the specific credential to be renewed.

 SECTION 6.
-Credentials Available and Eligibility
+Credentials Available and Eligibility Requirements

 1. General Eligibility for a Certificate

 A. To be certified by the Department of Education, except for certified educational technicians who are covered in Section 6.5, applicants shall meet the following general qualifications: